turingschool/front-end-curriculum/lessons/module-1/js-intro-to-functions.md

 <section class="call-to-action">
 ### Practice
-Work through [this practice REPL] with a partner(https://repl.it/repls/LegalCadetblueAddresses)
+Work through <a href="https://repl.it/repls/LegalCadetblueAddresses">this practice REPL</a> with a partner
 </section>

 ### Wrap Up